sawch/Patreon.Net/README.md

 var client = new PatreonClient("access token", "refresh token", "client id");

 var campaigns = await client.GetCampaignsAsync(Includes.All);
-foreach(var campaign in campaigns.Data)
+await foreach(var campaign in campaigns)
-    Console.WriteLine($"{campaign.Id} has {campaign.Attributes.PatronCount} patrons");
+    Console.WriteLine($"{campaign.CreationName} has {campaign.PatronCount} patrons");

 client.Dispose();
 ```

 ## Notes
-This implementation isn't fully complete yet but is in a working state (see implemented endpoints below).
+This implementation doesn't cover 100% of the API at this time but is in a fully working state (see implemented endpoints below).
+Basically, everything but webhooks and getting creator's posts is fully implemented.

 ### Token refreshing
 Patreon.Net automatically handles token refreshing and exposes an event containing the newly generated access and refresh tokens to store for later, in case you need to restart your application: